LSSTDESC/snmachine/README.md

 # snmachine

-Welcome to version 1.0 of snmachine!
-This is a flexible python library for reading in supernova data or simulations, extracting useful features from them and subsequently performing supervised machine learning to classify supernovae based on their light curves.
+Welcome to version 1.0 of `snmachine`!
+As described in [Lochner et al. (2016)](https://arxiv.org/abs/1603.00882), this is a flexible python library for reading in photometric supernova light curves, extracting useful features from them and subsequently performing supervised machine learning to classify supernovae based on their light curves.
+The library is also flexible enough to easily extend to general transient classification.

 ## Usage Policy